andreasvirkus/cottage/site/thoughts/building-dashboards-for-your-site.md

 ---
-title: Building dashboards for your site
+pageTitle: Building dashboards for your site
 layout: Post
 description: I'll go through setting up these dashboards that I don't have yet.
 postDate: 2017-05-20